 Controlling Parameters of Flir Boson Cameras via Boson SDK

-Firstly, we have to download the Boson Software Development Kit (SDK).
+Firstly, you must download the Boson Software Development Kit (SDK).
 Please click here for downloading SDK.
-After download it, extract the compressed file.
+After downloading it, extract the compressed file.
 Rename it as "BosonSDK" and copy the directory somewhere you want to work.

 You should install the "python3-pip" package and "pyserial" module.